 "These guys aren’t trying to reinvent the wheel; they’re trying to do something even harder.
 They’re showing us what can happen when you mix a concrete respect for certain musical lineages with a brazen disregard for modern convention." - Joshua Pickard, Nooga.com

-Tracks from the three albums have received airplay on US and Canadian specialty and college radio, as well as community radio in the US, Australia and Europe.
+Tracks from the three albums have received airplay and charted on US and Canadian specialty and college radio, as well as community radio in the US, Australia and Europe.
 Internet radio has been particularly supportive, with lengthy periods of rotation play.

 Songs by The Valery Trails have appeared on PBS’ “Roadtrip Nation” and MTV’s “Teen Mom 2”, as well as being featured in online videos for the Dew Tour extreme sport online videos.